Color as a Psychological Anchor

 Holding the idea as a longer story

 A mythic term usually became famous because it was easy to remember under stress.
 People pass down words that help them prepare for danger, explain loss, or feel that chaos has a name.
 That does not mean the term should be taken literally.
-In this article, that background narrows into the question "What state do I want the symbol to remind me of?".

 Modern reading should keep the memory and remove the trap.
 If a word once helped a village slow down, save food, protect a traveler, or respect uncertainty, that practical purpose is more important than the frightening shell around it.
-The older language becomes useful when it can turn into a checkable question such as "Am I using ritual to focus or to avoid responsibility?".

 The best use of myth is to turn a dramatic phrase into a sober practice.
 A scary word should become a checklist, a conversation, a repair, or a boundary.
-In this article, that background narrows into the question "What state do I want the symbol to remind me of?".

 Turning it into a life attitude